Melanie Brinkmann

 Melanie Brinkmann is a German virologist.
 Until 2019 she was probably best known in connection with her work on the Cytomegalovirus.
-During 2020 she has emerged as a much consulted expert-pundit for media commentators keen to discuss the COVID-19 pandemic.
-Brinkmann takes a robust public position in the campaign against pandemic misinformation: she has described the so-called "virus of false information" as "more deadly than the [COVID-19] virus itself".
+During 2020 she emerged as a much consulted expert-pundit for media commentators keen to discuss the COVID-19 pandemic.
+Brinkmann took a robust public position in the campaign against pandemic misinformation: she described the so-called "virus of false information" as "more deadly than the [COVID-19] virus itself".